AMReX-Fluids/incflo/Docs/sphinx_documentation/source/TimeStep.rst

-To learn how the convective terms are constructed, see `AMReX-Hydro <https://amrex-codes.github.io/amrex/hydro_html>`_
+To learn how the convective terms are constructed, see :ref:`AMReX-Hydro <hydro:schemes>`

 Time Step -- MOL
 ~~~~~~~~~~~~~~~~